oracle/weblogic-kubernetes-operator/documentation/4.1/content/samples/domains/model-in-image/initial.md

 ### Deploy resources - Introduction

-In this section, you will deploy the new image to namespace `sample-domain1-ns`, including the following steps:
+In this section, you will deploy the domain resource with the new auxliliary image to namespace `sample-domain1-ns`, including the following steps:

   - Create a Secret containing your WebLogic administrator user name and password.
   - Create a Secret containing your Model in Image runtime encryption password: